TehGM/Wolfringo/docs/guides/features/logging.md

 {
     ILoggerFactory loggerFactory = new LoggerFactory(                   // create Microsoft.Extensions.Logging.ILogger factory
-            new[] { new ConsoleLoggerProvider((_, level)                // enable logging to console => level != LogLevel.Trace && level != LogLevel.Debug,    // disable any logs below Information - feel free to change it to whatever suitsyour needs
+            new[] { new ConsoleLoggerProvider((_, level)                // enable logging to console => level != LogLevel.Trace && level != LogLevel.Debug,    // disable any logs below Information - feel free to change it to whatever suits your needs
             true) }                                                     // do include log scopes );
     return loggerFactory.CreateLogger<T>();     // create and return our logger